fioprotocol/fiosdk_typescript/examples/FioTransactionHistory/readme.md

 * `findTransaction` - method that search for existing processed transaction from db by `trx_id`
 * `saveTransaction` - method that add/update transaction to the db

-### Before finish
+### Saving highestTxHeight

-If we processed new transactions we need to update highestTxHeight:
+If you processed new transactions you need to update highestTxHeight:
 ```
 if (newHighestTxHeight > highestTxHeight) {
   highestTxHeight = newHighestTxHeight